pebblebed/kvvm/wasm/doc/build_wasm_app.md

-                            Use --cpu-features=+help to list all the features supported --opt-level=n             Set the optimization level (0 to 3, default is 3) --size-level=n            Set the code size level (0 to 3, default is 3) -sgx                      Generate code for SGX platform (Intel Software Guard Extention) --bounds-checks=1/0       Enable or disable the bounds checks for memory access: by default it is disabled in all 64-bit platforms except SGX and in these platforms runtime does bounds checks with hardware trap,
+                            Use --cpu-features=+help to list all the features supported --opt-level=n             Set the optimization level (0 to 3, default is 3) --size-level=n            Set the code size level (0 to 3, default is 3) -sgx                      Generate code for SGX platform (Intel Software Guard Extension) --bounds-checks=1/0       Enable or disable the bounds checks for memory access: by default it is disabled in all 64-bit platforms except SGX and in these platforms runtime does bounds checks with hardware trap,